Gun barrel sequence: Video games

 The sequence is commonly used in James Bond video games and their marketing.
 GoldenEye 007 for the Nintendo 64 uses the gun barrel sequence in the opening titles.
-A commercial for The World Is Not Enough parodied the gun-barrel by replacing Bond with a man who resembled Valentin Zukovsky; he was shot at with a machine-gun before diving off-screen.
+A commercial for The World Is Not Enough parodied the gun barrel by replacing Bond with a man who resembled Valentin Zukovsky; he was shot at with a machine-gun before diving off-screen.
 It was used in a commercial for the video game Agent Under Fire asking, "Do you have what it takes to be Bond?", and showing people trying to repeat the shot, but spoiling the try.
 Nightfire and Everything or Nothing each use a version similar to the Pierce Brosnan films.
 From Russia with Love uses the Bob Simmons gun barrel from the film of the same name.
 In the video game adaptation of Quantum of Solace, the gun barrel resembles the one used for Casino Royale, as the game adapts elements from both films.
 The 2010 video game Blood Stone does not feature the gun barrel sequence in-game, but an unused animation of it (strongly resembling the Quantum of Solace film version) is viewable in the PC port's game files.
 Instead, the game has gun barrel motifs in its "focus aim" system and briefly in early trailers.
 Both versions of the GoldenEye remakes, GoldenEye 007 (2010) for the Wii and its PS3/Xbox counterpart GoldenEye: Reloaded (2011), have no gun barrel featured at all save for the box art and a brief reference in the opening titles.
 2012's 007 Legends opens with the gun barrel as the start screen, with a design somewhat akin to that of Skyfall.
-I.O Interactive's new title Project 007 uses an original gun barrel design in its marketing, both the teaser image and trailer.
+I.O Interactive's new title 007 First Light uses an original gun barrel design in its marketing, both the teaser image and trailer.